-Well AMC-15 is located on the west side of the Hillcrest waste dump (fig. 2-2) in an area where reclamation has taken place.
+Well AMC-15 is located on the west side of the Hillcrest waste dump (fig. 2-3) in an area where reclamation has taken place.
 Water in this well is much deeper (90 ft) compared to the other AMC wells, and the hydrograph reflects this.
 There were minor seasonal changes in water levels for a number of years.
-The influence of the recent below-normal precipitation is shown by the steep decline in water levels beginning in late 1999 (fig. 2-5b), when this well did not show any significant response to precipitation.
+The influence of below-normal precipitation is shown by the steep decline in water levels beginning in late 1999 (fig. 2-6b), when this well did not show any significant response to precipitation.
 The water-level decline began leveling off in mid-2003, when the water level rose almost one-half foot from September through December 2003.
-The water level continued to rise (0.43 ft) throughout 2004, before declining in 2005.
-The water level remained static or declined slightly through the spring of 2006, before rising in July.
-Water levels continued to rise through the remainder of 2006 and most of 2007, for a net increase of 1.76 ft and 1.64 ft for 2006 and 2007 respectively.
-Water levels rose during late summer and early fall during 2008 and 2009 before leveling off, resulting in net yearly water-level increases for 2008 and 2009.
-Water levels remained mostly unchanged during the first part of 2010 before falling and then steadily rising the last half of the year.
-The water-level rise resulted in 1.25 ft rise for 2010.
-This recent trend does not show any consistent response to climatic conditions (above or below normal precipitation).
+These time frames correspond to the 1998 Berkeley Pit landslide and the fall-2003 resumption of mining by MR. Water levels have shown a continual increase through 2011, with apparent seasonal variations.
+However, peak water-levels occur later in the year (November-December) than other alluvial well sites.
+The water-level has net rise during eight of the past ten years.
+Access issues limited 2012 monitoring activities.